Skip Header

 Answer:

 In a word, yes.
-As a general rule, it is always a good idea to consider whether a TTFAC should be applied for before the first Relevant Benefit Crystallisation Event (RBCE) occurs post 6 April 2024.
+As a general rule, I would suggest that it is always a good idea to consider whether a TTFAC should be applied for before the first Relevant Benefit Crystallisation Event (RBCE) occurs post 6 April 2024.
 This is because a TTFAC can only be applied for before the first RBCE.
 For clarity, an RBCE can be any of the following:

 • Pension commencement lump sum (PCLS)